JasonBenn/nips-scraper/abstracts.md

 ### #198: Hiding Images in Plain Sight: Deep Steganography

 ### #199: Neural Program Meta-Induction
+_Jacob Devlin,  Rudy Bunel,  Rishabh Singh,  Matthew Hausknecht,  Pushmeet Kohli_

+Most recently proposed methods for Neural Program Induction work under the assumption of having a large set of input/output (I/O) examples for learning any underlying input-output mapping.
+This paper aims to address the problem of data and computation efficiency of program induction by leveraging information from related tasks.
+Specifically, we propose two approaches for cross-task knowledge transfer to improve program induction in limited-data scenarios.
+In our first proposal, portfolio adaptation, a set of induction models is pretrained on a set of related tasks, and the best model is adapted towards the new task using transfer learning.
+In our second approach, meta program induction, a $k$-shot learning approach is used to make a model generalize to new tasks without additional training.
+To test the efficacy of our methods, we constructed a new benchmark of programs written in the Karel programming language.
+Using an extensive experimental evaluation on the Karel benchmark, we demonstrate that our proposals dramatically outperform the baseline induction method that does not use knowledge transfer.
+We also analyze the relative performance of the two approaches and study conditions in which they perform best.
+In particular, meta induction outperforms all existing approaches under extreme data sparsity (when a very small number of examples are available), i.e., fewer than ten.
+As the number of available I/O examples increase (i.e. a thousand or more), portfolio adapted program induction becomes the best approach.
+For intermediate data sizes, we demonstrate that the combined method of adapted meta program induction has the strongest performance.

 ### #200: Bayesian Dyadic Trees and Histograms for  Regression
 _Stephanie van der Pas,  Veronika Rockova_